oddy-boop/Edusync-git/src/supabase/policies.md

 DROP POLICY IF EXISTS "Enable access based on user role" ON public.attendance_records;
 DROP POLICY IF EXISTS "Enable access based on user role" ON public.student_arrears;
 DROP POLICY IF EXISTS "Enable access based on user role" ON public.timetable_entries;
--- Drop old, specific policies that might linger from previous versions DROP POLICY IF EXISTS "Allow students to see their own payments" ON public.fee_payments;

 -- Enable RLS for all tables
 ALTER TABLE public.user_roles ENABLE ROW LEVEL SECURITY;